MarcusWolschon/osmeditor4android/documentation/docs/help/el/Introduction.md

+_Before we start: most screens have links in the menu to the on-device help system giving you direct access to information relevant for the current context, you can easily navigate back to this text too.
+If you have a larger device, for example a tablet, you can open the help system in a separate split window.
+All the help texts and more (FAQs, tutorials) can be found on the [Vespucci documentation site](https://vespucci.io/) too._

 # Εισαγωγή στο Vespucci

 Vespucci is a full featured OpenStreetMap editor that supports most operations that desktop editors provide.
 It has been tested successfully on Google's Android 2.3 to 10.0 and various AOSP based variants.
 A word of caution: while mobile device capabilities have caught up with their desktop rivals, particularly older devices have very limited memory available and tend to be rather slow.
 You should take this in to account when using Vespucci and keep, for example, the areas you are editing to a reasonable size.

-## Πρώτη χρήση

-On startup Vespucci shows you the "Download other location"/"Load Area" dialog after asking for the required permissions and displaying a welcome message.
-If you have coordinates displayed and want to download immediately, you can select the appropriate option and set the radius around the location that you want to download.
-Do not select a large area on slow devices.

-Εναλλακτικα μπορείτε να κλείσετε το παράθυρο πατώντας το κουμπί "Μετάβαση στον χάρτη" και να μετακινήσετε και να εστιάσετε σε μια τοποθεσία που θέλετε να επεξεργαστείτε και να κατεβάσετε τότε τα δεδομένα (δείτε παρακάτω: "Επεξεργασία με το Vespucci").

 ## Επεξεργασία με το Vespucci